yet-another-average-joe/YAAJ_ModbusMaster/README.md

 This Arduino library was forked from https://github.com/4-20ma/ModbusMaster

-As is, this great library does *NOT* comply the MODBUS specification, and cannot without editing deep in the code : the T1.5 and T3.5 delays/timeouts are not implemented.
+As is, this great library does *NOT* comply with the MODBUS specification, and cannot without editing deep in the code : the T1.5 and T3.5 delays/timeouts are not implemented.

 mods :